 Employee Dishonesty.
-Employee dishonesty coverage protects an association against dishonest acts such as embezzlement committed by an “employee” as defined by the policy.
-In a common interest development, the definition of “employee” must be broadened to include the board of directors as non-compensated “employees” of the association, as well as the community manager and management company.
+Employee dishonesty coverage protects an association against dishonest acts such as embezzlement committed by an employee as defined by the policy.
+In a common interest development, the definition of “employee” must be broadened to include the board of directors as non-compensated employees of the association, as well as the community manager and management company.

 Computer and Funds Transfer Fraud.
 This protect against dishonest acts committed by third parties.
-Unlike a typical “local” embezzler who would be inclined to steal a little bit at a time to avoid detection, these individuals don’t live in the association, are not on the board, and have no emotional connection to the community.
+Unlike a typical local embezzler who would be inclined to steal a little bit at a time to avoid detection, these individuals don’t live in the association, are not on the board, and have no emotional connection to the community.
 Depending on their geographic location, they may feel they are unlikely to be tracked down and prosecuted for the crime.
 As a result, they are more likely to transfer as much money as they can, as quickly as they can, from an association's accounts.

 Amount of Coverage.
-By statute, associations must:
+As required by Civil Code §5806, associations must:

 - purchase a fidelity policy with coverage limits in an amount equal to or greater than the combined amount of the reserves and total assessments for three months unless the governing documents call for greater limits),

 - cover all persons handling funds, including officers, directors, employees, managing agents and the management company, and